Bringing BRYT to your School

-- Families of students in Bridge programs report decreased stress and anxiety.
+- Families of students in BRYT programs report decreased stress and anxiety.

-- With bridge programs supporting the highest-need students, school support staff can devote more time to the broader caseloads with which they were hired to work.
+- With BRYT programs supporting the highest-need students, school support staff can devote more time to the broader caseloads with which they were hired to work.

 The long-term benefits are equally powerful: Students with mental health disorders learn self-care skills that position them for a healthier life.
 School districts improve practices and culture for addressing the needs of students with serious mental health issues, decreasing stigma, becoming more inclusive, and creating a healthier environment for all students.
 And initial investment in BRYT can lead to significant savings for school districts on out-of-district placements, home tutoring, and evaluations for special education.